LICEF/comete/README.md

 Comète
 ======

-Comete is a RDF-based web application over Jena Framework.
+Comète is a RDF-based web application over Jena Framework.

 Comète main goals are :
 - provide a software application to locate, aggregate, group into collections and distribute educational heritage